avolution-dream/gen-story/README.md

     - Provide characters and their descriptions
 - [x] Adding text-to-image/video prompt in each generated plots
 - [ ] Add the gradio interface for this one
+- [ ] Implement vaguest-first expansion instead of breadth-first expansion
+- [ ] Adding critiques in the generation process